- Feb 23, 2026

 How headless commerce works for B2B companies is the same as that of B2C companies.
 The concept of changing customer behavior also applies to the decision-makers in B2B companies.

 In order to cope with this increased demand, businesses should consider adopting a B2B headless commerce platform.
-With the right headless commerce framework for B2B that incorporates an ecommerce platform and a headless CMS, B2B brands can continue to drive similar results in the coming years.
+With the right headless commerce framework for B2B that incorporates an e-commerce platform and a headless CMS, B2B brands can continue to drive similar results in the coming years.
+In fact, for organizations handling complex catalogs and multi-region requirements, moving to enterprise headless commerce is essential for maintaining agility at scale.

 Omnichannel retail wouldn’t be possible without the technology to transform a multichannel offering into a seamlessly connected one.
-Magnolia’s ecommerce capabilities allow you to do just that by utilizing headless commerce.
+Magnolia DXP’s e-commerce capabilities allow you to do just that by utilizing headless commerce.

-Using a digital experience platform like Magnolia for your ecommerce needs allows you to leverage the headless functionality to connect to any frontend and the benefits of Magnolia’s connector packs and integrations.
+Using a digital experience platform like Magnolia DXP for your e-commerce needs allows you to leverage the headless functionality to connect to any frontend and the benefits of Magnolia DXP’s connector packs and integrations.

-Combining an ecommerce solution with a headless CMS like Magnolia can provide several benefits for brands hoping to maximize their headless commerce capabilities and gain greater control over the user experience.
-Here are some headless commerce integrations that work well with Magnolia.
+Combining an e-commerce solution with a headless CMS like Magnolia DXP can provide several benefits for brands hoping to maximize their headless commerce capabilities and gain greater control over the user experience.
+Here are some headless commerce integrations that work well with Magnolia DXP.

 Commercetools

-As a Magnolia connector, several out-of-the-box features are available, including the ability to view and manage products, product catalogs, and product categories from commercetools directly in Magnolia, REST APIs for cart and checkout, and ecommerce templating functions for accessing products and other content.
+As a Magnolia DXP connector, several out-of-the-box features are available, including the ability to view and manage products, product catalogs, and product categories from commercetools directly in Magnolia DXP, REST APIs for cart and checkout, and ecommerce templating functions for accessing products and other content.

 BigCommerce